ser94mor/vehicle-detection-and-tracking/README.md

 ## Vehicle Detection and Tracking (Self-Driving Car Engineer Nanodegree)

 This repository contains the code in a form of a Jupyter notebook that could be used to detect and track cars on the road.
 Computer vision techniques are used.
 There is [`Writeup.md`](./Writeup.md) that summarizes the work done.
+Training data for vehicles and non-vehicles are available: [vehicles](https://yadi.sk/d/z55uKF-J3KNDgg), [non-vehicles](https://yadi.sk/d/-blY05xV3KNDnV).

 ![ANIMATION](readme_images/animation.gif)